patch-the-sour/ops-201-challenges/README.md

 They can lighten the work load.
 They can help find security breeches and even help prevent them.

 ### What scripts would you continue to improve if you had the time?
-Honestly I would liek to improve on them all.
+Honestly I would like to improve on them all.
 You're never to good at something to stop practicing.
 Especially in this field.

 ### What aspect of your shell scripting skillset do you hope to improve next?
 I hope to improve on starting scripts.
 I still have issues figuring out how I want to initialize a function.